 A significant element in the economy of the masterplan area is tourism and tourism-related activities.
-Cwmcarn Forest Drive attracts approximately 240,000 visits a year and is the cornerstone of tourism in the area.
+Cwmcarn Forest Drive is the cornerstone of tourism in the area.
 The Sirhowy Valley Country Park, the Newbridge Memorial Hall & Library and the western arm of the Monmouthshire and Brecon Canal also contribute to the overall tourist offer of the area and of the county borough.